 China Probably Won’t Use Real Estate to Boost Economy, Analysts Say

-Real estate developers in China are unlikely to see the central government ease up nationally this year on its two-year campaign to rein in an overheated property market, analysts said, despite the big fiscal pushes on the way to boost the cooling economy.
+Real estate developers in China are unlikely to see the central government ease up nationally this year on its campaign to rein in an overheated property market, analysts said, despite the big fiscal pushes on the way to boost the cooling economy.

 China’s government work report, which included a package of pro-growth policies like 2 trillion yuan ($298.2 billion) worth of tax and fee cuts, devoted fewer words than usual to the real estate market this year, despite its importance to the economy.
 “One key difference this time compared with previous easing cycles is that there has not been a broad relaxation of property controls,” said a research report by Capital Economics.

 Once a lifeline of the economy, China’s 15 trillion yuan property market has become a hotbed of speculation and a target of a regulatory crackdown on financial risk following years of reckless investments that fueled a surge in government debt, home prices and excessive home inventories.

 As the government has vowed to stabilize the property market this week, it still appears to be concerned about rising home prices, Julian Evans-Pritchard, senior China economist at Capital Economics, said in the report.

 According to the report that Premier Li Keqiang delivered Tuesday at the opening of China’s annual legislative meeting, the government will continue efforts to maintain the “stable and healthy” development of the housing market,

 Wording on the property policy in this year’s report involved subtle changes from last year’s such as the removal of the phrase of “city-specific policies,” suggesting that it is less likely the government will loosen nationwide restrictions on the market, investment bank Morgan Stanley said in a research note.